-It consists of four distinct layers, whose boundaries are not precise:
+The atmosphere consists of four distinct layers whose boundaries are not precise:

-5. Prevailing psychological climate; pervading tone or mood; characteristic mental or moral environment; fascinating or beguiling associations or effects.
+5. Prevailing psychological climate; a pervading tone or mood; a characteristic mental or moral environment; a fascinating or beguiling association or effect: The atmosphere in the office appeared to be edgy as if there were major staff changes anticipated, but no one knew when that would happen.

-6. Applied to the background sounds that evoke a particular mood, impression, setting, etc., in a broadcast program, etc.
+6. Applied to the background sounds that evoke a particular mood, impression, setting, etc., in a broadcast program, etc.: The atmosphere created by the music was dark and mysterious.

-7. The air in any particular place; especially, as affected in its condition by heat, cold, purifying or contaminating influences, etc.; such as, a very smoky atmosphere.
+7. The air in any particular place, especially as affected in its condition by heat, cold, purifying or contaminating influences, etc.: The old wood stove was not well maintained and smoked, creating a smoky atmosphere in the cabin.

-8. The predominant tone or mood of a work of art or the pervading quality, effect, or mood; especially, as associated with a particular place: "He lived in a dark old house with a depressing atmosphere."
+8. The predominant tone or mood of a work of art, or the pervading quality, effect, or mood, especially as associated with a particular place: Henry lived in a dark old house with a depressing atmosphere.

-9. A distinctively exotic or romantic quality or effect: "We went to an Italian restaurant with lots of atmosphere."
+9. A distinctively exotic or romantic quality or effect: Willy and Gertrude went to an Italian restaurant where there was lots of atmosphere.

 There are Layers in Space which Serve as Barriers to Gases and Radiations and so They Protect the Earth from the Many Dangers That Exist in Space